plafer/Tissue.jl/NOTES.md

 + Debug mechanism for when your graph just hangs
     + Perhaps a trace of which `process()` gets called and what not so you can see right away which part is hanging.
 + A subgraph construct, which allows a user to define a subgraph that can be used as one calculator in graphs.
++ Make graph states explicit
+    1. when a graph is just created, its state is READY
+    2. after `start()` is called, the graph moves in STARTED state
+    3. when `stop()` is called, or the source returns `nothing`, the graph moves in STOPPING state, until `wait_until_done()` is called and returns, after which it goes back into READY state
+        + `wait_until_done()` also does cleanup, and *must* be called before starting the graph again.
++ Bring back `open()`; this will be essential if people want to be able to start/stop their graph multiple times in the same program.
 # Crazy ideas or are they
 + Build a GUI that lets you generate the scaffolding for a given graph structure
 + Build a tracer that lets you visualize packets traveling through the graph, and a timeline similar to MediaPipe